ycrc/ycrc.github.io/docs/clusters-at-yale/access/accounts.md

 The YCRC can provide access to the clusters and Yale’s network for collaborators at other institutions through Yale’s “Sponsored NetID” service.
 To request access for a new collaborator or extend access for a departing student or post doc, have your business office fill out the [Sponsored NetID Request Form](https://yale.service-now.com/it?id=service_offering&sys_id=6b4a8551db967e402de17ecfbf96193f) and [VPN Access Request Form](https://yale.service-now.com/it?id=service_offering&sys_id=c4684dcd6fbb31007ee2abcf9f3ee4f2).
 After receiving the sponsored NetID, you may submit the [HPC Account Request Form](https://research.computing.yale.edu/account-request).

-### Request an Account
+## Request an Account

 You may request an account on a cluster using the [account request form](https://research.computing.yale.edu/account-request).
 User accounts are personal to individual users and may not be shared.
 Under no circumstances may any user make use of another user’s account.
+Your account should be created within 1-2 business days of when we receive confirmation from your PI.

+!!!
+Note
+    **Please check with your PI** as soon as you submit your account request; when you submit this form, a confirmation email request is automatically sent to your PI.
+They **must** respond to this email for the account request to move forward.
+It can be very helpful to remind your PI of this before the email gets buried!

 ## Inactive Accounts and Account Deletion